tomara-x/lapis/README.md

 }
 // delay each bin by the amount of time in delay_wave let tmp = (pass() | wavech(delay_wave, 0, 0)) >> tap(0, 15);
-// need 8 cpoies (4 ovelaps, real and imaginary each) let process = Net::new(0,0);
+// need 8 copies (4 overlaps, real and imaginary each) let process = Net::new(0,0);
 for i in 0..8 {
     process = process | tmp.clone();